Sh-Umang/PageUS/README.md

 # PageUS

-`PageUS` is a lightweight pagination utility created to simplify paginated data handling in ASP.NET MVC apps — especially when working with **stored procedures** and server-side data sources.
+`PageUS` is a lightweight offset based pagination utility created to simplify paginated data handling in ASP.NET MVC apps — especially when working with **stored procedures** and server-side data sources.

 ---

 ## ⚡ Why PageUS?

-Other pagination libraries often require fetching **all records** just to compute total pages — which slows down performance for large datasets.
+Other pagination libraries often require fetching **all records** just to compute total pages — slowing down performance for large datasets.

 `PageUS` solves this with: